Department of Geosciences Graduate Degree Handbook

 • A minimum of 30 credit hours, consisting of:

-• With the permission of the advisor and committee, graduate students may apply 300- or 400-level course credits to their minimum 30 credit hour degree total.
+• Approved 300–400 level courses.
+With the permission of the advisor and committee, graduate students may apply 300- or 400-level course credits to their minimum 30 credit hour degree total.
 These courses are considered non-regular and are outside of the Base Coursework 15-credit-hour (500-level or higher) course requirement.

-• Transfer Credits – max 9 credits total, only 500+ regular courses can be transferred.
-Three of these credits can be applied to the Base Coursework section.
+• Transfer Credits – maximum of 9 credits total, only 500+ regular courses can be transferred.
+Only three of these credits can be applied to the Base Coursework section.

 Graphic of MS Coursework